Bug #1699

 How can i check this?

-Updated by Corey Osman 11 months ago
+Updated by Corey Osman almost 12 years ago

 what version of libvirt are you running?